kneron/document_center/docs/toolchain/manual_3_onnx.md

 onnx.save(optimized_m, '/data1/optimized.onnx')
 ```

+We also provide a command line tool for both model optimization and evaluation.
+Please check FAQ 3.4.4 for details.

 ### 3.1.3.
 ONNX Editing

 KL520/KL720/KL530 NPU supports most of the compute extensive OPs, such as Conv, BatchNormalization, Fully Connect/GEMM, in order to speed up the model inference run time.
 On the other hand, there are some OPs that KL520 NPU cannot support well, such as `Softmax` or `Sigmod`.
 However, these OPs usually are not compute extensive and they are better to execute in CPU.